ayurmedia/atom-sync/README.md

   * Add Path to your Cygwin-Installation e.g. "C:\cygwin\bin"
   * close dialogs

+* Special on Windows - WSL
+  * Install Windows Subsystem for Linux https://msdn.microsoft.com/en-us/commandline/wsl/install-win10

 * now atom should be able to use ssh + rsync
   * to properly use ssh without password with autorized_keys, you need to have .ssh folder etc.
   * in cygwin you can open "cygwin terminal" and check by "ls .ssh"
+  * in WSL you can open "bash" and check by "ls .ssh"
   * maybe you need to create a pub-key with "ssh-keygen", look in internet for further instructions.
   * best to create a pub-key without password, so that you don't have to type password always.

 ### Quick Start ###
 * Open a project folder to sync in [Atom](http://atom.io).